susanev/uw-hcde-creative-computing/lessons/week3/homework/interactive-monster.md

 	![alt text][monster-1]
 	![alt text][monster-2]

-	Feel free to also explore the [monster code](../code/monster) we created in class to review functions, parameters, style, and commenting.
+	Feel free to also explore the [monster code](../code/monster) we reviewed in class to review functions, parameters, style, and commenting.

 	Make sure to run your code, and ensure your monster looks as intended before moving on to the next step.